strblr/pegase/README.md

 ### Ideas

 Here are some features that I strongly consider adding in future releases of Pegase.
 If they are listed here, it's mainly because I'm not so sure if they are relevant in real use cases, so I'll basically wait and see if there is enough demand before bloating the library with unused gadgets.
 If you're interested in one of these features, [please let me know on GitHub](https://github.com/ostrebler/pegase/issues).

+- **Fatal failures**.
+Whether they're emitted in semantic actions or visitors, failures are emitted as side-effects and don't stop the current process.
+You *could* stop everything by throwing an exception, sure.
+But maybe fatal failures should be treated as first-class citizens.
+It's unclear whether Pegase should catch exceptions internally and transform them into top-priority semantic failures before short-exiting, or if emitting failures and short-exiting should remain two separate things.
+A `$stop` hook could be implemented to short-exit from parsers and visitors without any other side-effect, for example.

 - **Cuts for repetitions**.
 The idea would be to have a cut operator, similar to `^`, but to break repetitions (like `a+`, `a*`, etc.).
 A sort of `break` statement for peg expressions.
 Peg repetitions are greedy by nature, but this might not always be what you want.
 - **Default values for captures**.
 The syntax would be something like `<id = 0>a`, `<id = ${expr}>a` (where `expr` is a JS expression), etc. The default value would be captured as `id` if `a`'s value is `undefined`.